TanmayBundiwal/cosmic-dashboard/README.md

 - Implemented environment variables for enhanced security and configuration management.
 - Improved data handling and API interactions, paving the way for more sophisticated features.

+## Version 3: Data Visualization with D3.js
+In this version, interactive and dynamic visualization features were introduced, particularly for asteroid data.

+## Version 4: Enhanced UI/UX
+This version updated the card styling of DONKI API information and added a popup screen when the page is loaded to explain what the project achieves.

 ## Future Roadmap
 The journey continues with these upcoming enhancements:
-1. **Data Visualization with D3.js**: To introduce interactive and dynamic visualization features, particularly for asteroid data.
-2. **Deployment on AWS**: Aiming for scalability and robustness, the final version will be deployed on AWS, demonstrating cloud service integration skills.
+1. **Deployment on AWS**: Aiming for scalability and robustness, the final version will be deployed on AWS, demonstrating cloud service integration skills.

 ## Project Setup
 To get started with the Space Dashboard, follow these steps: